-Firm That Contracted 'Steele Dossier' Says It Was 'Shocked' By Findings on Trump
+Firm That Contracted Steele Dossier Says It Was 'Shocked' By Findings on Trump

 "It's time to share what our company told investigators," Simpson and Fritsch wrote.

-Fusion GPS was first hired by the conservative news website The Washington Free Beacon to research Trump's alleged ties to Russia during the Republican primary.
-To do so, the company hired the former British intelligence officer Christopher Steele, a longtime Russia expert.
+Fusion GPS was first hired by the conservative news website The Washington Free Beacon to research Trump's alleged ties to Russia during the Republican primaries.
+To do so, the company hired former British intelligence officer Christopher Steele, a longtime Russia expert.

-Steele used his contacts in Russia to put together a dossier that describes efforts by Russian President Vladimir Putin to cultivate a relationship with Trump and his entourage and gather material that could be used to blackmail the candidate if necessary.
+Steele used his contacts in Russia to put together a dossier that describes efforts by Russian President Vladimir Putin to cultivate a relationship with Trump and his entourage and to gather material that could be used to blackmail the candidate if necessary.
 Steele did not pay sources for information.

 The dossier contains salacious allegations that NPR has not detailed because they remain unverified, but an unexpurgated copy of the document was posted by BuzzFeed last January and circulated widely.
 One important aspect of the story is that the material in the file, if accurate, might have exposed Trump to potential blackmail.

-Months before, during the presidential campaign, information gathered by Fusion GPS was passed to the Clinton campaign.
+Months before, during the presidential campaign, information gathered by Fusion GPS was passed to Democratic candidate Hillary Clinton's campaign.

 Trump and GOP lawmakers have sought to portray the 35-page dossier as outrageous and false.
 They've drawn attention to the fact that much of it is unproven.
 By impeaching the dossier, they have tried to impeach the basic case that people in the Trump orbit may have coordinated with the Russians who attacked the election.

-Trump allies also have used the dossier to go on offense against the FBI and the Justice Department, charging that "biased" federal investigators used what Republicans call partisan, Democratic-funded agitprop as the basis for the whole Russia investigation.
+Trump allies also have used the dossier to go on offense against the FBI and the Justice Department, charging that "biased" federal investigators used what Republicans call partisan, Democratic-funded propaganda as the basis for the whole Russia investigation.

-The case for collusion, however, goes beyond the dossier, including outreach by Russian agents to the Trump campaign, meetings between Trump associates and Russians, and other evidence.

 Never seen such Republican ANGER & UNITY as I have concerning the lack of investigation on Clinton made Fake Dossier (now $12,000,000?),....— Donald J. Trump (@realDonaldTrump) October 29, 2017

+The case for collusion, however, goes beyond the dossier and includes outreach by Russian agents to the Trump campaign and meetings between Trump associates and Russians.

-In fact, in their op-ed, Simpson and Fritsch wrote that congressional committees have "known for months" of credible allegations of collusion, but have chosen instead to "chase rabbits."
+In fact, in their op-ed, Simpson and Fritsch wrote that congressional committees have "known for months" of credible allegations of collusion but have chosen instead to "chase rabbits."

 "We suggested investigators look into the bank records of Deutsche Bank and others that were funding Mr. Trump's businesses.
 Congress appears uninterested in that tip: Reportedly, ours are the only bank records the House Intelligence Committee has subpoenaed."